Toast-stack/CS-340-Client-Server-Development/README.md

 ## Conclusion

 The CS-340 Client-Server Development course provided hands-on experience in developing modular, maintainable, and adaptable software solutions.
 By focusing on best practices in coding and problem-solving, the projects undertaken not only met academic objectives but also equipped me with skills directly applicable to real-world scenarios.

+## Liscense
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software.